-- History of seizure disorder other than early childhood febrile conditions. - Cystic, bullous or cavitary disease of the lungs, significant obstructive or restrictive lung disease and/or spontaneous pneumothorax. - Chronic inability to equalize sinus and middle ear pressure. - Significant central or peripheral nervous system disease or impairment. - Chronic alcoholism, drug abuse or dependence or history of psychosis. - · Hemoglobinpathies associated with comorbidities. - Any person engaged as a diver, or otherwise exposed to hyperbaric conditions, will have a medical evaluation following any non-diving injury or illness that requires any prescription medication, any surgical procedure or any hospitalization. - Untreated or persistent/metastatic or other significant malignancies including those that require chemotherapy and/or radiation therapy unless five years after treatment with no evidence of recurrence. - Hearing impairment in the better ear should be at least 40 dB average in the 500, 1000, and 2000 Hz frequencies. - Justa-articular osteonecrosis is disqualifying.
+- History of seizures other than early childhood febrile seizure, oxygen toxicity seizure, withdrawal seizure, unintentional medication related seizure. - Cystic, bullous or cavitary disease of the lungs, significant obstructive or restrictive lung disease and/or spontaneous pneumothorax.
+Incidentally detected small blebs (extremely common in the general population) may be considered for waiver at the discretion of the evaluating physician.

-- Chronic conditions requiring continuous control by medication that increases risks in diving. - · Pregnancy.
+- · Chronic inability to equalize sinus and middle ear pressure. - Significant central or peripheral nervous system disease or impairment. - Chronic alcoholism, drug abuse or dependence or history of psychosis. - · Hemoglobinpathies associated with comorbidities. - Any person engaged as a diver, or otherwise exposed to hyperbaric conditions, will have a medical evaluation following any non-diving injury or illness that requires any prescription medication, any surgical procedure or any hospitalization. - Untreated or persistent/metastatic or other significant malignancies under active treatment.
+Following treatment of cancer, fitness to return to diving should be evaluated by an experienced diving physician as described in section 2.4.1 and in consultation with the treating oncologist. - Hearing impairment in the better ear should be greater than 40 dB average in the 500, 1000, and 2000 Hz frequencies. - Untreated or symptomatic juxsta-articular osteonecrosis. - Chronic conditions requiring continuous control by medication that increases risks in diving. - · Pregnancy.